djangopbx/djangopbx-install.sh/README.md

 ### Debian is the ONLY supported operating system
 Debian is the preferred operating system by the FreeSWITCH developers.

-The current OS version being user for DjangoPBX development is Bullseye.
+The current OS version being used for DjangoPBX development is Bullseye.
 Details here: https://www.debian.org/releases/bullseye/installmanual

 ```sh